 Participate – involves children and their families in projects using a creative citizenship model to mobilise their rights and ideas about education.
-Together we tackle issues relating to poverty, education rights, bullying, and all forms of societal discrimination.
+Together we tackle issues relating to poverty, education rights and all forms of societal discrimination.

-Connect – is a network of teachers, families and children throughout Scotland who are learning through digital media.
+Connect – we host a network of teachers, families and children throughout Scotland who are learning through digital media.
 Together we develop new models to support innovative digital pedagogy including accessible learning management systems.

-Learn – we cultivate a community of shared learning by connecting children and families with our own research, teacher professional learning and initial teacher education.
-During the Covid period we do this online through training seminars, workshops, resource production, and through web and social media.
+Learn – we cultivate a community of shared learning and ensure research informed professional learning and initial teacher education.
+Our training and knowledge exchange activities include in-person and online events, seminars, workshops, resource production, and information sharing through our digital media channels.